alinanila/uwb_app/README.md

 * Integration with Haptics
 * CAD for packaging
     - Think about how to design this so that all the stupid wires are contained well
-    - Make sure the packaging for the anchors and the tag (if designing something for it) or conducive to calibration - some kind of notch that the tag can fit to so that the antennas are aligned and the tag doesn't move about
+    - Make sure the packaging for the anchors and the tag (if designing something for it) are conducive to calibration - some kind of notch that the tag can fit to so that the antennas are aligned and the tag doesn't move about
 * Diagram for system overview/data flow (and calibration layout? should be the same)